Sohu.com Inc revealed Tuesday that it had become the first Chinese Internet firm to achieve full-year profitability.

-The company, listed on the New York NASDAQ sotck market, reported strong financial results in 2003, but its growth of the fourth quarter continued to slow down.
+The company, listed on the New York NASDAQ stock market, reported strong financial results in 2003, but its growth in the fourth quarter continued to slow down.

 It achieved profits of US$26.4 million, or 66 US cents per share in 2003, compared with a net loss of US$1 million in 2002.

 Sohu's annual revenues reached US$80.4 million, a year-on-year growth of 180 percent, and had US$142.6 million in cash and marketable securities by the end of 2003.

 "2003 has been a year of success for Sohu in building sustainable profitability, while continuing to expand our diversified revenue lines," Charles Zhang, the firm's chairman and chief executive officer, said Tuesday.

 Sohu's revenues in the fourth quarter stood at US$24.6 million by the end of December with 11 percent quarter-on-quarter growth.

 The quarterly profits were US$11.6 million, or 28 US cents per share.

 Non-advertising revenues, the biggest revenue pool, reached US$15.1 million, up 13.5 percent from the third quarter.